martin3000/evohome/README.md

 ## Problems with current implemenation

-0. It takes about 60-180 seconds for the client api to accurately report changes made elsewhere in the location (usu. by the Controller).
-This is a sad fact if Internet Polling & nothing can be done about it.
+1. It takes about 60-180 seconds for the client api to accurately report changes made elsewhere in the location (usu. by the Controller).
+This is a sad fact of the Internet Polling architecture & nothing can be done about it.
-1. The controller, which doesn't have a `current_temperature` is implemented as a climate entity, and HA expects all climate entities to report a temperature.
-This causes problems with HA.
+2. The controller, which doesn't have a `current_temperature` is implemented as a climate entity, and HA expects all climate entities to report a temperature.
+This causes problems with HA, and so it displays an average of all its zones' current/target temperatures.
-2. Away mode (as understood by HA), is not implemented as yet.
+3. Away mode (as understood by HA), is not fully implemented as yet.
+HA has difficulties with more 'complex' climate entities (this is under review).
 Away mode is available via the controller.
-6. No provision for changing schedules (yet).
+4. No provision for changing schedules (yet).
 This is for a future release.
-7. DHW is WIP.
+5. DHW is WIP.
 Presently, there is no 'boiler' entity type in HA.

 ## Notes about `scan_interval`